 - See this auction: no longer a registered user when checked back on auction 05/2017, apparently was a scammer (based in China according to Ebay unlike many of these rings which are being sold in Thailand) by ciei549052-8

 An agate ring that may have been worn by a nobleman of the time who also was into falconry as part of his esteemed title and position.
-More birds is depicted in the gold and silver rings below.

 These types of agate “eyes”- with concentric rings of light and dark- are very popular in Tibet, and most frequently seen on religious pendants carved from agate.
 It is unknown where this came from exactly or who influenced who, but is another clue that its origin is close to if not in Tibet along with the rest of the Muslim goods this and other Thai sellers are selling.
 Though many of the pieces of jewelry from the same seller are very rusted from being in the ground, this is not the case with this ring, and may indicate both old and new were confiscated/stolen from this cultural group all at once.

-In contrast to the fancy ring above, below is a very plain agate ring that looks far newer, also being sold by the same seller in Thailand as many of the most ancient; and may be evidence that both the dead and the living were robbed of their worldly possessions, and it didn’t just happen a hundred years ago.
+In contrast to the fancy rings above, below is a very plain agate ring that looks far newer, also being sold by the same seller in Thailand as many of the most ancient; and may be evidence that both the dead and the living were robbed of their worldly possessions, and it didn’t just happen a hundred years ago.

 Agate (carnelian) pendant featuring a snake and a dragon, again another clue that these artifacts are being systematically looted from China, and not just war torn Afghanistan and other parts of the middle east.